Wowo51/PolarCoordinates/README.md

 A pure C# library for working with polar coordinates.
 No external dependencies except for Microsoft's unit testing, built for .NET 9.0.

-This code is free for non-commercial use.
-A commercial use license is $5 Canadian.</br>
+This code is free to use under the MIT.
-Make a purchase [here.](https://TranscendAI.tech/paylanding.html)</br>

 ## What Are Polar Coordinates?
 Polar coordinates provide a way to represent points in a plane using a distance from a reference point (the radius) and an angle from a reference direction (theta).
 Unlike Cartesian coordinates (x, y), which define a point by horizontal and vertical displacement, polar coordinates define a point as: